The Last Resort

 Purple is the colour of dignity.

-At the current time, the Sarco project has cost over €650,000 in R&D. The project began in 2012.
-Future Sarcos are expected to cost around €15,000 each, which includes the interior.
-The cost of the nitrogen is CHF18.
+At the current time, the Sarco project has cost > €650,000 in R&D. The project began in 2012.
+Future Sarcos are expected to cost around €15,000, which includes the interior.
+The cost of the nitrogen is ~CHF18.

 The Sarco has gone through a number of iterations in its R&D process.
-These include a laser-printed timber model that was displayed at the Amsterdam Funeral Fair in 2018 and the non-functioning purple 'showroom model' which was unveiled at Venice Design in 2019 and Cube Design Museum in 2020.
+These include a laser-cut timber model that was displayed at the Amsterdam Funeral Fair in 2018 and a non-functioning purple 'showroom model' which was unveiled at Venice Design in 2019 and Cube Design Museum in 2020.

 Yes, the Sarco is especially suitable for a person with movement impairment due to either disease (MND/ ALS) or paralysis (quadriplegia).
 The interior button can be modified so the user within the capsule can activate the process with the blink of an eye, literally.